balfieri/aws/README.md

 There are a set of common techniques to "harden" SSH on a server.
 Those techniques can be applied to your master instance to make it more secure.
 You could do a web search for "harden ssh" to get the latest thinking on the topic.
 A few such ideas are:</p>

 * Use a Yubikey encryption device plugged into your PC with a required passcode.
-This hides the private key, even from yuo.
+This hides the private key, even from you.
 * Use a time-based authenticator on your phone for 2-factor authentication.
 * Don't use a VPN or special gateways.
 Stick to one mechanism: SSH.
 * Do not even allow pinging of instances from the internet.